0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Penguin Parade

-Take your seat in the grandstands as the sky turns golden and watch little penguins emerge from the surf and waddle to their burrows.
-An unforgettable finale to the day.
+Take your seat in the grandstands as the sky turns golden and watch hundreds of little penguins emerge from the surf and waddle to their burrows.
+The optional Underground Viewing experience offers an even closer encounter at eye-level in the dunes.

 7